future_mc runs a Monte Carlo simulation study

 The arguments of

-need to be different.
-Moreover, they cannot be"params"
+param_listneed to be different.
+Moreover, they cannot be"params","repetitions"or"setup"Every variable used inside

 In order to use the comfort functions